Sara0112/cse15l-lab-reports/lab-report-2.md

 ```
 The intput url is "localhost:4000/".
 Since url.getPath() equals "/", the server shows "Search Engine".
 If url.getPath() did not equals "/", the server will not show "Search Engine".

-Add anewstringtoadd, pineapple and apple
+2. Add "anewstringtoadd", "pineapple" and "apple"
 ```
 /add?s=anewstringtoadd